theking2/qr-shortener/README.md

 # QR Code generator and url shortener
 ## Setup
-Decide on the length of the code.
+Decide on the length of the codes.
 Currently 5 characters.
-This has to be changed in the code table and the two stored functions.
+This has to be changed in the `code` table and the two stored functions `set_url` and `get_url`.

 ### Database
 In `connect.php` the database connection is configured.